Prepare For A Home Inspection

 - Insulation is sufficient and properly installed.

-- Electrical splices are contained.
+- Electrical splices are in junction boxes.

 - Service panel has adequate capacity with cables attached properly.